cawoodfield/clab-nanog/README.md

   * Linux host or VM with sudo permissions and Docker support
   * `git` - how to install depends on your Linux distro
+  * `jq`  - how to install depends on your Linux distro
   * [`yq`](https://github.com/mikefarah/yq/#install)
   * [Docker](https://docs.docker.com/engine/install/)
   * [Containerlab](https://containerlab.dev/install/).
 If already installed, upgrade to the latest version